playcanvas/developer.playcanvas.com/content/en/user-manual/packs/loading-scenes.md

 });
 ```

-To avoid the asynchronous network request for the new scene data at the point of calling `changeScene`, you can call [`SceneRegistry.loadSceneData`][loadscenedata-api] ahead of time and `changeScene` will become a synchronous call and immediately calls `loadSceneSettings` and `loadSceneHierarchy`.
+To avoid the asynchronous network request for the new scene data at the point of calling `changeScene`, you can call [`SceneRegistry.loadSceneData`][loadscenedata-api] ahead of time and `changeScene` will become a synchronous call that immediately calls `loadSceneSettings` and `loadSceneHierarchy`.

 Common use cases would include knowing that the user would load level 2 when level 1 is completed.
 In this case, you can load the scene data for level 2 when the user is in level 1.
 When they complete level 1, they won't have to wait for data to be loaded and immediately enter level 2.